Ultralight Adventure Equipment Catalyst Review

 Our Analysis and Test Results

-The Catalyst is far and away, one of the lightest-weight packs that can carry a moderate load so comfortably.
-It is one of our favorites in our best backpacking pack review.
+The Catalyst is, far and away, one of the lightest weight packs that can carry a moderate load so comfortably.
+Despite this low weight, it still has enough features to keep it continually one of our favorite models in our best backpack review.

 Performance Comparison

 The Catalyst is the workhorse of the ULA line.
-The recommended max weight is 40 pounds but we found that to be slightly conservative.
-We tested this pack with over 45 pounds and it performed admirably.
-Whether you are loading this pack up with heavy climbing gear or you are crammed full with a fresh re-supply out of a trail town, this pack can take the weight.
+The recommended max weight is 40 pounds, but we found that to be slightly conservative.
+We tested this pack with over 45 pounds, and it performed admirably.
+Whether you are loading this pack with heavy climbing gear or crammed full with a fresh resupply out of a trail town, this pack can take the weight.

-The suspension consists of a framesheet and two (shape-able) aluminum stays that transfer the weight to the comfortably padded hip belt.
-While this style of frame is dated, it still does a great job of accomplishing the task of transferring the load to your hips.
+The suspension consists of a frame sheet and two (malleable) aluminum stays that transfer load weight to the comfortably padded hip belt.
+While this style of frame is dated, it still does a great job of redistributing weight off your shoulders and onto your hips.
 The shoulder straps are padded well and come in the standard J-Straps and S-Straps to fit different body types.
-The mesh style foam back-panel doesn't breathe quite as well as a more modern trampoline style harness, but is comfortable on the back and dries quickly.
+The mesh-style foam back panel doesn't breathe as well as a more modern trampoline-style harness, but it is comfortable on your back and dries quickly after a sweaty hike.

 Weight